mist64/cbmbus_doc/4 Standard Serial.md

 ![](docs/cbmbus/serial-05.png =601x131)
 For the transmission of the bits, the CLK line will indicate whether the data on the DATA line is valid.
 So for the initial state, the sender pulls CLK, indicating that data is not valid.

+Since both lines are now controlled by the sender, there is no back channel for the receivers, and they cannot acklowledge any state transition.
+So from now on, everything is based on timing.
+As a part of this, the CLK line has to be pulled for at least 60 µs until it is released again in step 6.

 #### 5: Sender puts data bit #0 onto the wire
 ![](docs/cbmbus/serial-06.png =601x131)
 The sender now puts the value of the first bit into DATA.

 #### 6: Data is now valid – hold for 60 µs
 ![](docs/cbmbus/serial-07.png =601x131)
-After that, the sender releases CLK, signaling that the data in DATA is valid.
+After that, the sender releases CLK, signaling that the data bit in DATA is valid.

 There is no way for the receivers to signal "data accepted" for the bit.
 The sender must hold this state for at least 60 µs, and receivers must be able to accept the bit within this time.